-This document describes the process for using ELB certificates and for using Certbot with your CircleCI installation in the following sections:
+This document describes the process for using an ELB with HTTPS/SSL enabled.
+You will need certificates for the ELB and CircleCI Server, covered in the following sections:

 - Setting up ELB Certificates